 Stale flag management

-Stale flag management helps you maintain a clean codebase by identifying feature flags that have either been completely rolled out or have been rolled back for a specific period of time.
+Stale flag management helps you maintain a clean codebase by identifying feature flags that Amplitude fully rolled out or rolled back for a set period.

 How flags and experiments become stale